Quasar-Kim/332project/doc/high-level/design-doc.md

 # Fault Tolerance

-Fault tolerance is achieved by following mechanisms:
+Fault tolerance is achieved by output replication and retrying.

-1. All job outputs are stored on at least two machines.
+- **output replication**: All job outputs are replicated to at least one machines.
 This ensures no files are lost due to machine fault.
-2. Scheduler tracks each workers' status (as UP or DOWN) using various mechanisms and stops dispatching job to worker with status DOWN.
-3. Worker can pull missing input files from other machines.
-This make it possible to run jobs on machine that faulted.
+Restarted worker will pull missing files from other machines.
+- **retrying**: scheduler retries assigned job repeatedly, ignoring transport errors.

-These three simple rules can ensure all jobs can be run even in presence of machine fault.
+These two simple rules can ensure all jobs can be run even in presence of machine fault.

 Detailed description on fault tolerance mechanism can be found in code level design documentation.